chdraeger/predict-albedo/README.md

 # Predict mountain glacier albedo values
 ### Train, validate and test neural network models for albedo prediction with MODIS data

-Code for the albedo prediction in the study of Draeger et al. (2024), *Reconstruction and attribution of glacier mass changes across Western Canada from physics-based and neural network models* **(under review)**
+Code for the albedo prediction in the study of Draeger, C. and Radic, V. (2025), *The Energy Balance Behind Glacier Retreat: A Regional Reconstruction for Western Canada (1980–2022)* **(under review)**

 *Please cite this paper when using this code.*